 - avoid working at height where they can

 - use work equipment or other measures to prevent falls where they cannot avoid work at height; and where they cannot eliminate the risk of a fall, use work equipment or other measures to minimise the distance and consequences of a fall should one occur.

 The Regulations include schedules giving requirements for existing places of work and means of access for work at height, collective fall prevention (eg guardrails and working platforms), collective fall arrest (eg nets, airbags etc), personal fall protection (i.e. work restraints, fall arrest and rope access) and ladders.

 It’s important not to put yourself or your employees at risk as a result of not providing appropriate training and equipment.
-If an accident occurs as a result of working at height and you have failed to conduct a risk assessment, provide appropriate health and safety training and/or equipment then you have neglected your legal responsibilities as an employer and by this time it’s maybe too late.
+If an accident occurs as a result of working at height and you have failed to working at height risk assessment, provide appropriate working at height training and/or equipment then you have neglected your legal responsibilities as an employer and by this time it’s maybe too late.